PaulRBerg/foundry-template/README.md

 As mentioned above, this template is a fork with adjustments specific to the needs of Vac's smart contract service unit.
 These differences are:

-- Removal of [PRBTest](https://github.com/PaulRBerg/prb-test) In an attempt to keep dependence on third-party code low, we've decided to remove this library as a standard dependency of every project within Vac.
+- **Removal of [PRBTest](https://github.com/PaulRBerg/prb-test)** - In an attempt to keep dependence on third-party code low, we've decided to remove this library as a standard dependency of every project within Vac.
 If we do see a need for it, we might bring it back in the future.
+- \*\*`PROPERTIES.md` - For invariant testing and formal verification, we've introduced a `PROPERTIES.md` to document all protocol properties that must hold true.

 ### Sensible Defaults